OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-gobernanza.md

 - Reaching rough consensus
 - Implementing upgrades in clients and nodes

-Unlike traditional organizations, Ethereum has no central authority — decisions emerge from collaboration.
+Unlike traditional organizations, Ethereum has no central authority, decisions emerge from collaboration.

 ---